Building Christians Up From The Foundation & Unto Perfection

 A little leaven will leaven the whole lump

-It would be a lie.
-Sure, most of the book may say much the same things, … but it is still not the same book.
+Age doesn’t provide a true test of accuracy.
+Sure, most of the book may say much the same things, but it is still not the same as the original book.
 This one key thing changes EVERYTHING!

+Most people don’t know this, but not all Bibles are translated from the same original texts.
 In fact, many are translated from texts that are considered closest to the original based only on their age.
-As you can see from the farmer’s dog, that is not the best way to choose what copy to translate from.
+But as you can see from the farmer’s dog, that is not the best way to choose what copy to translate from.

-But, what do these scholars base this on?
+But what do these scholars base this on?
 It is based on AGE!
 Do you see the circle here?
 People say that these texts are more accurate than others based on the majority opinion of scholars, who base their opinion on age, which we have already shown is a horrible way to test how authentic a text is!

 Unit 1:4a – What Bible Translation Is Best OR